 - The process variable represents the result of continuous monitoring of the environment/process.

 When using a PID temperature controller, you first define a setpoint.
 For instance, say you want the room to stay at 25 degrees Celsius.
 In this case, 25 degrees Celsius will be your setpoint.
-Using process feedback from a temperature sensor, the PID controller will continuously monitor the environment to make sure it stays as close to the setpoint as possible.
+Using process feedback from a temperature sensor, the PID controller will continuously monitor the environment to ensure it stays as close to the setpoint as possible.
 In our case, it will keep the room at 25 degrees.

 What makes PID controllers different from simple thermostats is their ability to maintain the environment/process at the setpoint.
-Instead of turning the heating on and off, a PID controller will gradually increase and decrease the temperature to maintain it at the necessary level.
+Instead of turning the heating on and off, a PID controller will gradually increase and decrease the temperature to keep it at the necessary level.

 It’s a simple and elegant solution to a common problem.
 But it does come with caveats.